 Status of the Litigation

 Plaintiff filed the Complaint in the United States District Court for the District of Maryland (Baltimore) on February 14, 2017.
-The company is currently scheduled to answer the Complaint, or otherwise respond on or before May 15, 2017.
+The company answered the Complaint by filing a Motion to Dismiss all claims.
+On August 20, 2018, the Court denied the Motion to Dismiss as to all claims, meaning that all claims will now proceed into discovery.

 COHEN MILSTEIN SELLERS & TOLL PLLC